'Merkel hips' become latest Paris fashion trend

-Paris (AFP) - Angela Merkel's very particular sense of style got some major catwalk kudos Sunday on the day the German chancellor was guaranteed her fourth term in office.
+Paris (AFP) - Angela Merkel's very particular sense of style got some major catwalk cred Sunday on the day the German chancellor was guaranteed her fourth term in office.

 Fashion's hottest designer Demna Gvasalia sent out more than a dozen jackets and coats with Merkel hips in his Paris fashion week show for Balenciaga.